Frequently Asked Questions

 A medicare rebate is available on eligible sessions for clients with a Mental Health Treatment Plan (MHTP).
 This rebate is currently $129.55.

-From October 9, 2020 until June 30, 2022 clients are eligible to receive a medicare rebate for up to 20 sessions per calendar year (including Telehealth sessions) under the Medicare Benefits Schedule (MBS).
+Clients are eligible to receive a medicare rebate for up to 20 sessions per calendar year (including Telehealth sessions) under the Medicare Benefits Schedule (MBS).

 Payment is required at the end of your consultation.
 You will be sent a link on your phone that you can then process the payment with your credit card.

 If you are eligible for Medicare rebate (by having a valid GP referral), this will also be processed at the end of each week.